TerminalAddict/ta.com-website/_posts/2019-02-25-Web-Development-and-Validation.md

 ## Conclusion

-Do better work that meets standards :) there is heaps of tools to help you out along the way.
+Do better work that meets standards :) there are heaps of tools to help you out along the way.

 Got some cool tools you use?
 Drop me a comment and let me know.